 Upon acquisition of operating real estate properties, we estimate the fair value of assets and liabilities acquired including land, building, improvements, leasing costs, intangibles such as in-place leases, assumed debt, and current assets and liabilities, if any.
 Based on these estimates, we allocate the purchase price to the applicable assets and liabilities.
 We utilize methods similar to those used by independent appraisers in estimating the fair value of acquired assets and liabilities.
 The value allocated to in-place leases is amortized over the related lease term and reflected as rental income in the statement of operations.
 We consider qualitative and quantitative factors in evaluating the likelihood of a tenant exercising a below market renewal option and include such renewal options in the calculation of in-place lease value when we consider these to be bargain renewal options.
-If the value of below market lease intangibles includes renewal option periods, we include such renewal periods in the amortization period utilized.
-If a tenant vacates its space prior to contractual termination of its lease, the unamortized balance of any in-place lease value is written off to rental income.
+If the value of below market lease intangibles includes renewal option periods, we include such renewal option of its lease, the unamortized balance of any in-place lease value is written off to rental income.